Dialog: Function-Block: Math (with Calculator)

 EquationsRed-14-5

-Output Data-Type.
-Output-Connectors, Data-Channels
+Output Data-Type, Output-Connectors, Data-Channels

 Each output-connector has three(3) Data-Channels.

-You can enter one(1) equation for each Data-Channel.
+You can write one equation for each Data-Channel.

 For example: